YuneVK/pokedex/README.md

 ## ℹ️ About

-This is a Pokedex project made with [Next.js](https://nextjs.org/) and bootstrapped with [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a Pokédex project made with [Next.js](https://nextjs.org/) and bootstrapped with [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-The Pokedex displays a list of Pokémon with various filtering options.
+The Pokédex displays a list of Pokémon with various filtering options.

 <p align="right"><a href="#readme-top">🔼 back to top</a></p>